Ipiranga (São Paulo Metro)

 Ipiranga is a future monorail station of São Paulo Metro.
 It will belong to Line 15-Silver, which is currently in expansion and should begin in this station, connecting with Line 2-Green in Vila Prudente.
 Located in the district of Ipiranga in São Paulo, it will connect with homonymous station of Line 10-Turquoise.
-The State Government plans to begin its construction in mid-2020.
+Construction works officially began in August 2024, with opening planned to 2027.